Ape Escape: Main series

 A white-haired monkey named Specter obtains a helmet known as the Peak Point Helmet (Pipo Helmet for short), which boosts his intelligence.
 After equipping an army of monkeys with Pipo Helmets, and using an enhanced helmet for himself, Specter sends his monkey army to take over the world, and Space.
 The protagonists, equipped with various gadgets, must capture the monkeys and restore order to the world.

-Alternate series
+Party video games

-The alternate series, developed by SCEI, is the alternate main series.
+The party video games take place outside of the original continuity.
 Specter and the Monkeys take over the world, or try to sabotage players in "Pumped and Primed".
 In both games, Specter does not end up being the main villain and there are usually darker forces behind Specter that the player must defeat.
 The villains change from game to game.
 It is up to the game's protagonists, equipped with various gadgets, to capture or defeat monkeys/characters, to save the day.